 - Say No

-- Grey mackerel is caught in fisheries that target a range of sharks, often with no stock assessment for high-risk species, such as scalloped hammerhead sharks.
+- Grey mackerel is caught in fisheries that target a range of sharks, including high-risk species such as scalloped hammerhead sharks.
 Increasing catches of shark in the NT grey mackerel fishery is also concerning as shark biology makes them particularly vulnerable to fishing activity.

 - There are concerns about the quality of management of these fisheries, including how shark catches are monitored and levels of observer coverage.

-The NT fishery that catches grey mackerel also targets a number of shark species, such as blacktip, spot-tailed and scalloped hammerhead shark, often with no stock assessments for high-risk species.
+The NT fishery that catches grey mackerel also targets a number of shark species, such as blacktip, spot-tailed and scalloped hammerhead shark.
 The NT fishery has recorded increasing catches of shark in recent years.
 The lack of knowledge about shark abundances combined with increasing fishing pressure is particularly concerning as shark species are generally long-lived, are slow to mature and produce few young; this means shark populations are highly vulnerable to population depletions as a result of fishing activity.
 Sharks are also apex predators that are essential to the maintenance of healthy marine food webs.

-There have also been inconsistencies between fisheries logbook records and information from independent observers in QLD.
-There is a high probability that protected species bycatch is actually higher than reported.
-There is an independent observer program in NT, but the amount of observer coverage is low.
+Fisheries managers in QLD have also reported inconsistencies between fisheries logbook records and information from independent observers, including differences between the number, rate and type of protected species interactions.
+There is a high probability that protected species bycatch is higher than reported.